mulesoft-labs/connectors-git-use/README.md

 If you're a Windows 10 User, take a look at [this post](https://msdn.microsoft.com/en-us/commandline/wsl/about).

+* All examples require a target directory where it creates a kiwi dir.
+Make sure the directory is not already there.
-To obtain the graph of the commits history use:
+* To obtain the graph of the commits history use:

 ```
 git log --oneline --parents --decorate --all --topo-order --graph